Lemon, lime and bitters

 Lemon, lime and bitters (LLB) is a mixed drink made with clear lemonade, lime cordial, and bitters.
-The drink may have been invented in Australia as late as the 1880s with the addition of lime to lemonade and bitters, an existing home remedy drink.
-Today it has been described by the Australian Broadcasting Corporation as "Australia's national drink" due to its ubiquity on restaurant menus and availability as a pre-mixed beverage.
+The drink is thought to have been invented in Australia sometime in the 1880s with the addition of lime to lemonade and bitters, an existing home remedy drink.
+It has been described by the Australian Broadcasting Corporation as "Australia's national drink" due to its ubiquity on restaurant menus and availability as a pre-mixed beverage.

 It was served as a non-alcoholic alternative to "Pink Gin" (gin mixed with Angostura bitters).

 History

-The exact origin of lemon, lime and bitters is unknown, but it is claimed to have been invented and popularized within Australia sometime around 1880.
-Consequently, LLB is commonly consumed in Australia and New Zealand where it became customary for golf players to have a drink of LLB after a match of golf.
+The exact origin of lemon, lime and bitters is unknown, but it is claimed to have been invented and popularised within Australia sometime around 1880.
+Consequently, LLB is widely consumed in Australia and New Zealand where it became customary for golf players to have a drink of LLB after a match of golf.

 It is made to order in most bars but a pre-mixed version is made by a number of soft drink companies and is widely available in supermarkets.

+Wimmers Premium Soft Drinks Company from Cooroy in Queensland, Australia were the first to commercialise Lemon, Lime and Bitters into a ready-made soft drink in the 1920s using Angostura bitters.